bob123456678/TrainControl/Readme.md

 ## Changelog

-* v1.10.8 [Beta]
+* v1.10.8 [10/3/2023]
-    - At locomotive startup, the last-known direction is now re-transmitted to the locomotive
+    - At locomotive startup, the last-known direction is now re-transmitted to ensure consistent operation
     - The date each locomotive was last run is now tracked
     - Fixed bug from v1.10.7 where the locomotive selection window would freeze after a locomotive was deleted from the database
-    - Reduced startup time when loading many locomotive icons
     - The "Q" button will no longer default to the first locomotive to the database as long as any other key is mapped

 * v1.10.7 [9/30/23]